Stem Cell Registry's Privacy Statement

 How is my data obtained?

-• As the selection process progresses, from the persons themselves, from the examining doctor and from the laboratory and/or imaging results, and, where appropriate, from the parties that have taken care of the donor if the donor gives their consent.
+• As the selection process progresses, from the person himself/herself, from the examining doctor and from the laboratory and/or imaging results, and, where appropriate, from the parties that have taken care of the donor if the donor gives consent.

-Address details maintained by the Stem Cell Registry are updated through the address service of Posti or that of the Local Register Offices.
+• Address details maintained by the Stem Cell Registry are updated through the address service of Posti or the Local Register Offices.

 • Donation information is received from the Collection Centre.